vanviegen/glasgow/README.md

 ## Installation

 Apart from installing and importing this library, you'll need to setup *babel* to transpile JSX to plain JavaScript.
-Sorry, no details instructions yet.
+Sorry, no detailed instructions yet.